M8 armored gun system: Rebooted program

-In November 1990, the Defense Acquisition Board authorized the Army to proceed with development of the AGS.
+In November 1990, the Defense Acquisition Board authorized the Army to proceed with the development of the AGS.
 The Army believed that replacing the Sheridan with an off-the-shelf AGS would be less expensive and provide more capabilities than an upgraded Sheridan.
 It was expected to replace the Sheridan in the 3/73rd Armor and TOW missile-armed Humvees in the 2nd Armored Cavalry Regiment (2nd ACR).

-In November 1990, Congressional appropriators sought for the Army to utilize the LAV-105 for the AGS role or "show clear and convincing evidence that the LAV-105 is unable to fulfill the requirement".
+In November 1990, Congressional appropriators sought for the Army to utilize the Marine Corps's developmental LAV-105 for the AGS role or "show clear and convincing evidence that the LAV-105 is unable to fulfill the requirement".
 The Army agreed.
 In 1991, the Senate and House Armed Services Committees joined in directing the Army to integrate the turret and Watervliet Arsenal EX35 gun of the LAV-105 with an AGS chassis.
 A joint program was balked at by both services, who believed the two platforms were mismatched.
 Subsequently, the Marine Corps demurred and requested no further funding for the LAV-105.
 In any event, the proposed chimera was nixed by the Senate Appropriations Committee later that year.

 The Army issued a draft request for proposals (RfP) in May 1991.
 The Army published the RfP in August incorporating changes as a result of feedback from industry and Congress, the latter of which had directed the Army to require the EX35 gun.
 Army Acquisition Executive Stephen K. Conver became concerned that the AGS program was becoming laden with unnecessary requirements that would increase costs and development time, as well as limit the number of interested contractors.
 In view of this, in October 1991, Conver's office conducted a review of the requirements.
 The Army updated its RfP later that year, with submissions due in December.

+The final RfP specified two configurations of the AGS: One intended for airborne forces, and another intended for other rapid deployment light forces.